nirbar/PanelSwWixExtension/README.md

 - 27007: WebsiteConfig error template for prompting user on errors.
 - 27008: SqlSearch error template for prompting user on errors.
 - 27009: JsonJpath error template for prompting user on errors.
+- 27010: Dism error template for prompting user on failures to remove a Windows feature package.

 ## Properties